andikleen/pmu-tools/README.md

 They automatically search for other modules and data files in the same directory the script was located in.

+# Dependencies
+All tools (except for parser/) should work with a python 2.7 standard installation.
+All need a reasonably recent perf (RHEL5 is too old) ocperf.py should work with python 2.6, or likely 2.5 when the json module is installed.

+Except for the modules in parser/ there are no special dependencies outside a standard python install on a recent Linux system with perf.

+old. parser/ needs a scipy stack with pandas and pyelftools.

+# Tools

 ## ocperf:

 ocperf is a wrapper to "perf" that provides a full core event list for